 Living in Capitol Hill means you get to have access to some of the most colorful nightclubs in the region.
 Capitol Cider hosts live music, readings, and art discussions.
-And if you feel like dancing, you can check out Wildrose, Queer Bar, or Neighbours Nightclub.
+When you are done unpacking after the move and if you feel like dancing, you can check out Wildrose, Queer Bar, or Neighbours Nightclub.
 If you have a competitive streak, check out Bavarian-styled Rhein Haus that hosts game nights.
 Also, there are places you can go to if you’re in the mood for some bowling and karaoke singing.

 Living in Coffee Lover’s Paradise

 One of the things you should know before relocating to this metropolis is that this is the birthplace of the famous coffee chain Starbucks.
 Every sleep-deprived, hard-working person that needs his caffeine fix can get it here.
 Capitol Hill is home to some of the most renowned coffee shops around.
+No matter if you are moving during the holidays or in spring, there will always be a place where you can get your coffee fix.
 If you are craving an Italian style cup of joe, stop by Espresso Vivace and see why this place is considered one of the best.
 Analog Coffee can offer you roasted Herkimer beans, cold brew on tap, and a cozy atmosphere.